osundiranay/Temi-Twitter-traffic-info/README.md

 - Flask app
 - Unused code for future students iterations

-### Executive Summary
+### Introduction

 Our goal was to be able to take in a user-specified location and return road closures for that location via both a Google Map and in a searchable csv file.
 We accomplished this by creating a Flask app that let's the user enter an address and outputs the location’s latitude and longitude.
 The coordinates and a number of other criteria would then pass into a function to scrape real-time Twitter and HERE data.

 ### Data Collection